jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

   class TestPassingValues(unittest.TestCase):

       def test_text_messages(self):
           self.assertEqual(
               telephone.Telephone.text('hello'),
               'I received this message: hello'
           )

-the terminal shows a :doc:`ModuleNotFoundError` and I add it to the list of exceptions encountered
+the terminal shows a :doc:`/exceptions/ModuleNotFoundError` and I add it to the list of exceptions encountered

 .. code-block:: python